 Resources for meeting people in Hong Kong

-If you’re looking to meet up with or be hosted by people in Hong Kong, there are tons of options!
+Hong Kong solo travel can be tons of fun!
+If you’re looking to meet up with or be hosted by people in Hong Kong, there are plenty of options.

 If you’re staying in a hostel, head to the communal space to see if any other fellow solo travelers want to explore the city together.
 There are also a plethora of fun events that take place across the city every single day – most events will have an events page on Facebook (just search for “Events in Hong Kong”).
 For example, this week alone there is a poetry open mic, free flow happy hour, Bollywood-themed party, hip hop brunch (no idea what this means) and wellness-focused market.
 There are also tons of interest groups that regularly meet up to go hiking, practice Yoga, learn languages, salsa dance and so on.
 Check out Meetup.com for upcoming events!